thomhastings/bt5-scripts/README.txt

 get-wordlists.sh

-    This script grabs a couple good wordlists and then creates an SVN repo for InfoSec Daily's wordlists⁷--this is huge, and will not fit on
+    This script grabs a number of good wordlists and then creates an SVN repo for InfoSec Daily's wordlists⁸--this is huge, and will not fit on
     HDD without a dedicated BackTrack install

 start-armitage.sh